|Immunogenic Properties of Sonicated Multivalent Antigen of Pseudomonas Aeruginosa|

 Keywords : Pseudomonas aeruginosa, Multivalent antigen, Immunization, Vaccine candidate

-Objective: Pseudomonas aeruginosa (P. aeruginosa) is one of the opportunist pathogens that takes the advantage of patient"s immunodeficiency and is one of the major causes of nosocomial infections.
-Multivalent vaccines such as using the collection of secretory antigens and inactivated or killed whole-cell can be effective in preventing the infections.
+Objective: Pseudomonas aeruginosa is one of the opportunistic pathogens that takes the advantage of patient"s immunodeficiency and is one of the major causes of nosocomial infections.
+Multivalent vaccines such as those using the collection of secretory antigens and inactivated or killed whole-cell can be effective in preventing the infections.
+This study intended to evaluate the protective effect of P. aeruginosa whole-cell antigen in preventing the infections.

-Material and Methods: In this study, sonicated multivalent antigen was provided and active immunization of female mice between 6-8 weeks (4 groups each with 7 mice) was carried out by subcutaneous, intraperitoneal and intramuscular injections on days 0, 14 and 28.
+Materials and Methods: In this study, sonicated multivalent antigen was provided and active immunization of female BALB/c mice aged 6-8 weeks (4 groups each with 7 mice) was carried out by subcutaneous, intraperitoneal and intramuscular administrations on days 0, 14 and 28.
 The fourth group was selected as the control group of the study.
 One week after each injection, on days 7, 21 and 35 blood samples were taken from mice and after isolating the serum, indirect ELISA was carried out to evaluate the produced IgG antibody against sonicated multivalent antigen of P. aeruginosa.

-Conclusions: The sonicated antigens can have a more effective role in immunization and the prevention of mice death against pseudomonas infections.
+Conclusion: The sonicated antigens can have a more effective role in immunization and the prevention of mortality among mice infected with Pseudomonas.

 Cite By, Google Scholar